 In Fig.~\ref{fig:beta_improve}, we show the distributions of the dust parameters, $\beta_{\rm{d}}$ and $T_{\rm{d}}$.
 The SO-SAT-only results show a strong degeneracy between the two parameters; thus, the constraints are dominated by the prior.
 This degeneracy is reduced substantially by adding the data of FYST with \pcam.
 We note that \pcam's highest frequency channel, 850\,GHz, is crucial for reducing the degeneracy of the two parameters.

 For $r$, SO finds a bias due to the residual dust foreground emission that is on the order of the statistical uncertainty \citep{Ade19}.
-This bias can be reduced with the marginalization of the foregrounds; however, as mentioned in \citet{Ade19}, this is: (1) at the expense of increased $\sigma(r)$ by about $70\%$; and more importantly, (2) possible only with simulations where the actual foreground residual is known.
-By combining the \pcam high frequency data with SO, we find that $r=(0.2\pm 2.7)\times 10^{-3}$ is achievable.
-Comparing this to $r=(1.3\pm2.8)\times 10^{-3}$, which we obtained for the SO-SAT-alone case with their `pess-$1/f$' noise in the baseline design \citep{Ade19} and without marginalization over the residual foreground, we find that the combination with \pcam can reduce the foreground residual bias by a factor of more that 6, while maintaining a similar level of $\sigma(r)$ (Fig.~\ref{fig:r_improve}).
+This bias can be reduced by marginalizing over the foreground model parameters; however, as mentioned in \citet{Ade19}, this reduction (1) comes at the expense of increased $\sigma(r)$ by about $70\%$; and more importantly, (2) is possible only with simulations where the actual foreground residual is known.
+By combining the \pcam high-frequency data with SO, we find that $r=(0.2\pm 2.7)\times 10^{-3}$ is achievable.
+Comparing this to $r=(1.3\pm2.8)\times 10^{-3}$, which we obtained for the SO-SAT-alone case with their `pess-$1/f$' noise in the baseline design \citep{Ade19} and without marginalization over the residual foreground, we find that the combination with \pcam can reduce the foreground residual bias by a factor of more that 6 while maintaining a similar level of $\sigma(r)$ (Fig.~\ref{fig:r_improve}).
+The 95\%~CL upper limits thus improve from $r<6.8\times 10^{-3}$ to $r<5.5\times 10^{-3}$.
 Even if we remove the \pcam data at low multipoles ($\ell<60$), we still find a significant reduction in the bias, $r=(0.5\pm 2.8)\times 10^{-3}$.
 In other words, \pcam measurements have the potential to aid the search for primordial gravitational waves in a significant manner.

 Our results do not rely on one specific frequency channel.
 We find that each of the 350, 410, and 850\,GHz data contribute approximately equally to the reduction of bias in $r$.
 While the degeneracy between the dust parameters is reduced largely by the 850\,GHz data, the other frequency channels help reduce the bias via the cILC step, which highlights the value of having measurements at multiple submillimeter frequencies.
 In summary, \pcam measurements of Galactic dust combined with SO-SAT measurements are predicted to reduce bias and improve constraints on the primordial gravitational waves.